 Introverts habitually turn our thoughts, interest, and mental energies toward our own minds, the subjective conscious awareness that is having our experiences.
 This is the necessary and sufficient condition of introversion.
 Introverts are more active in our minds, more influenced by our own inner world, and more withdrawn from external stimulation.
 We tend to be less adaptable to changing physical circumstances, but can be as socially relaxed as extraverts when we are in a nonthreatening environment.
 We also primarily value things of the mind, such as self-understanding, meaning, principles, and a connection to a higher reality.

-Recent research has added to Jung’s ideas.
+Recent research has added support to Jung’s ideas.
 Researchers Jerome Kagan and Nancy Snidman have found that someone’s inborn psychological traits have a great impact on their future personalities.
 These traits are called someone’s temperament.
 A person’s temperament determines which chemicals in the brain are most frequently used to respond to situations.
 It determines whether the brain prefers to rest and digest or to seek rewards in the external environment.
 It also determines how sensitive we are to stimuli and how deeply we process them.

-Introversion is a temperament.
+My definition: Introversion is a temperament.
 It is an inborn predisposition to reflect rather than act, to be drawn more to engaging with the mind than interacting with anything outside of it.
 We can say, then, that this inborn predisposition is the necessary and sufficient condition of introversion.

 Starting life with this temperament has many implications for how someone develops.
 Most people are extraverts, and our societies are biased toward extraversion, so introverts often feel out of place and have trouble understanding ourselves.
 Being born an introvert often means developing a shy, reserved, bookish, thoughtful, socially avoidant, anxious, or independent personality.
 However, it doesn’t always mean this.
 Some introverts I’ve met are gregarious, loud, hate reading, are uninhibited, or don’t try to think very deeply about things.
 To identify the actual introvert, we need to talk about the necessary and sufficient condition: the introverted temperament.